mghayour/piriz/README.md

 Make webservice calls simple as function call

 ## What is this?
-This project help you to get rid of microservices calls headache and make it simple just like a function call
+Piriz help you to get rid of microservices calls headache and make it simple just like a function call

 ## How can i use it ?
 1. Install using npm